mikebowler/jekyll_jirametrics/mcp.md

 | RVM | `~/.rvm/gems/<ruby-version>/bin/jirametrics` |
 | No version manager | `/usr/local/bin/jirametrics` or similar |

 For rbenv and asdf the shim re-executes under the correct Ruby on its own, so the absolute path is all you need.
-RVM is the exception — its gem executables expect RVM's shell environment to be loaded first, so for RVM use a shell that sources it:
+RVM is the exception: its gem executables expect RVM's shell environment to be loaded first, so for RVM use a shell that sources it:

 ```json
 {